-Hesperian Wines, owned by winemaker Philippe Langer focuses primarily on single vineyard, single varietal, small lot wines (Cabernet Sauvignon).
+Hesperian Wines, owned by winemaker Philippe Langer focuses primarily on single vineyard, single variety, small lot wines (Cabernet Sauvignon).
 From an international point of view, Philippe is one of the Napa Valley’s most international vintners having lived on 5 continents over they years.
 His perspective of the globe is great; he had an envious childhood – born in El Salvador, he lived in Bangladesh and Columbia, but spent most of his formative years in Africa in what is now the Democratic Republic of Congo and eventually moved to Switzerland for school.
 He studied at UC Davis and graduated with a double Masters in Agronomy and Agricultural Economics.
 After school he wanted to help NGO’s abroad, focusing on third world agricultural development.
 He moved to France and began searching for overseas employment while working for a bank in Paris.

 Coming to Napa to tour wine country on vacation, his friend recommended he visit Sullivan Rutherford Estate.
 Assuming he was going to the winery to taste the wine like any other wine loving tourist with an appointment, he soon found himself being grilled with questions by one of their winemaking team.
 After 15 minutes he was offered a job (this was just before the start of harvest) but he was actually heading back to France in 3 days.
 After a scramble for visa paperwork he stayed on to work the harvest and ultimately was promoted to viticulturist and winemaker and worked at Sullivan Rutherford Estate for 8 years.

 Today Philippe focuses his energy on the Hesperian wines as well as consulting for several small labels.